junegunn/vim-easy-align/README.md

 ### Concept of _alignment rule_

-easy-align can align lines of text around any delimiter, but it provides shortcuts for the most common use cases with the concept of "_alignment rule_".
+Though easy-align can align lines of text around any delimiter, it provides shortcuts for the most common use cases with the concept of "_alignment rule_".

 An *alignment rule* is a predefined set of options for common alignment tasks,